syncfusion-content/xamarin-docs/Xamarin/Radio-Button/Event.md

 ---
 layout: post
 title: Event for Syncfusion.Xamarin.Forms SfRadioButton
-description: Learn how to customize the basic features of SfRadioButton
+description: This section describes event for the Xamarin.Forms Syncfusion SfRadioButton to notify the control is checked.
 platform: Xamarin.Forms
 control: SfRadioButton
 documentation: ug